prgaero/prgaero.github.io/project3b.md

 - Basic math utilities including convolution operations in `numpy` and `math`.
 - Any functions for pretty plots.
 - ``bebop_autonomy`` packages for controlling the PRGHusky.
+- Hough Circles and `cv2.fitellipse` or any other function for contour fitting.

 <b> Disallowed:
-- Any function that implements trajectory interpolation.
-- Any function that directly detects the window.
+- Any function that directly implements the pose of the ellipse in 3D.
-- Functions for contour fitting.

 <a name='coll'></a>